ChorusOne/network-handbook/src/chorus-one/physical-location.md

 and in a city several thousand kilometers away the next.

 The details of the failover process
-(and whether we can do this at all) vary from network to network, but it generally takes seconds to minutes, and we can perform it multiple times per day,
+(and whether it is possible at all) vary from network to network, but it generally takes seconds to minutes, and we can perform it multiple times per day,